 On this page

 Risk assessments are best done with staff and volunteers.
-Working together as a team will help you to cover more and develop everyone’s commitment to becoming a child safe environment.
+Working together as a team will help you to cover more and develop everyone’s commitment to building child safe environments.

 In a risk assessment you need to consider: